iamchipy/chipys-events-manager/readme.md

 # Welcome to Chipy's Event Assistant
 ### Alpha testing site is now LIVE @ [Event.chipy.dev](https://Event.chipy.dev)

 This MERN Stack webapp is designed to help ARK mega-tribe breeders manager the dino requests, hatching events, and announcements.
 If you have any interest in this please feel free to reach out to me @iamchipy or join our Discord community [Here](https://discord.gg/jvYkSRq).
-I'd be assist with configuration, explaination, or whatever else is needed
+I'd be assist with configuration, explaination, or whatever else is needed.
+I'm also using PM2, Atlas, Nginx, Certbot, CookieParser, BCryptJS, Moment, and others to make this project work well together.

 # Usage